 McMaster offers financial aid to eligible students, as well as many scholarships and bursaries specifically for Indigenous students.

 Scholarships and Bursaries

-Financial aid is available to you through scholarships, bursaries, government loans and Aboriginal-specific scholarships and awards.
-The following are 3 awards available at McMaster.
+Financial aid is available to you through scholarships, bursaries, government loans and Indigenous-specific scholarships and awards.

-The Adella Margaret Bragg Scholarship is awarded to a female student who is from the Six Nations of the Grand River territory and who is entering a full-time undergraduate degree.
+- The Adella Margaret Bragg Scholarship is an in-course scholarship awarded to a female student who is from the Six Nations of the Grand River territory and who is entering a full-time undergraduate degree.
 The value is $12,000 ($3,000 each year).

 Ontario Student Assistance Program (OSAP)

 McMaster Work Programs can help eligible students find part-time work at the university.
-Some of the jobs available to you might include helping professors with research or working at campus organizations such as the Aboriginal Student Centre.
+Some of the jobs available include helping professors with research or working at campus organizations, such as the Aboriginal Student Centre.